carpentries/instructor-training/episodes/02-practice-learning.md

 because they do not yet have a model or framework to fit those facts into.
 In fact,
 **presenting too many facts too soon can actually reinforce an incorrect mental model**.
-(This is a key problem with the "empty vessel" analogy.)
+(This is a key problem with the "empty vessel" analogy described earlier.)

 Most learners coming to Carpentries lessons are novices, and do not have a strong mental model of the concepts we are teaching.